sverrisson/com.movies/README.md

 - Seperate the game play more from the UI.
 - Experiment with mouse and touch.
 - Let the user know if JS is turned off.
 - More prefetching, to improve on slow networks.
+The App already stores expensive web calls.
 - More Actors and more Movies to increase randomness.